 In the gene therapy manufacturing space, companies are also rapidly populating.
 For example, two biotech company (Vectalys and FlashCell) merged to form Flash Therapeutics, a developer of non-integrating lentiviral delivered RNA treatments.
 In addition to developing its own therapies, FlashCell offers development and manufacturing support to companies worldwide pursuing lentiviral delivered therapies.

 As a result of regenerative medicine trials increasing in number, there will be growing opportunities for cell and gene therapy manufacturing services in 2019 and beyond.
-There are now 700+ regenerative medicine companies competing on a global basis, which is creating a surging need for cell and gene therapy manufacturing services.
+Today there are 1,050+ regenerative medicine companies competing on a global basis, which is creating a surging need for cell and gene therapy manufacturing services.

 What trends are you seeing in cell therapy manufacturing?
 Share them in the comments below.